 Girls need to know the basic biology of menstruation, but keep this part short and sweet.
 Be sure to cover why women get periods – this can be a simple answer, like, “When a girl gets her period, it means that her body has become biologically capable of having a baby.”
 If willing and able, this can also be a great opportunity for mothers to elaborate on the topics of reproduction and childbirth.

 Beyond the basic descriptions of products available and how to use them, girls are most concerned with the nuances of daily use, and what-if scenarios.
-When considering how to discuss periods with your daughter, consider this list of frequently asked questions.
+When considering how to discuss periods with your daughter, consider this list of frequently asked questions and the answers to them.

 Definitely not for swimming, but yes for other sports unless her uniform will not allow for it (volleyball, gymnastics, dance, etc.).